MIMOCloud24/Virtual-IT-Support-Environment/Documentation/Pre-Configuration_Tasks_Before_Installing_AD.md

 ### Next Step:

 After completing these tasks, proceed with Active Directory Domain Services (AD DS) installation as outlined in the next phase.

+Click on [Active Directory Installation & Configuration](./AD_Configuration.md) to move to next phase.